 In a detailed examination of early sowing for sixteen traits, the analysis revealed the following: days to heading averaged at 56.01 days, highlighting an early transition to this critical growth phase, while days to maturity were recorded at 116.79 days, indicating the time taken for the crop to reach full maturity.
 Plant height was observed at 86.37 cm, showcasing the vertical growth under early sowing conditions, and peduncle length averaged at 34.40 cm, reflecting the length of the stalk holding the spike.
 Spike length was measured at 8.66 cm, with the number of grains per spike standing at 38.64, illustrating productive spikes.
-The number of spikes per plant was 8.37, indicating efficient branching, and the number of spikelets per spike was 15.47, showing spike complexity.
+The number of spikes per plant was 8.37, indicating efficient branching, and the number of spikelet per spike was 15.47, showing spike complexity.
 The number of effective tillers per plant averaged 7.64, highlighting the tillering capacity, and the biological yield per plant was 77.50 g, indicating the total biomass produced.
 The harvest index was noted at 34.92%, reflecting the efficiency of biomass conversion into grain.
 Spike weight averaged 2.56 g, 1000 grain weight was measured at 41.56 g, indicating grain bulk weight, and chlorophyll content was 46.72 (flow), suggesting the level of chlorophyll in leaves.
 Canopy temperature was recorded at 25.25°C (flow), showing the thermal profile of the crop canopy, and the grain yield per plant was 25.80 g, reflecting the yield of grains per plant.
 This comprehensive overview emphasizes the growth, development, and yield characteristics of crops under early sowing conditions.

-In a comprehensive analysis of early sowing conditions, the data revealed a notable range across sixten traits.
+In a comprehensive analysis of early sowing conditions, the data revealed a notable range across sixteen traits.
 Days to heading varied between 45.00 and 73.00 days, illustrating the variability in reaching the heading stage, while days to maturity spanned from 104.00 to 123.00 days, indicating the maturity period's breadth.
 Plant height ranged from 71.17 cm to 97.63 cm, showcasing significant variation in growth stature.
 Peduncle length was observed to vary between 30.27 cm and 38.60 cm, reflecting the diversity in stalk length.
 Spike length had a range from 7.07 cm to 9.97 cm, and the number of grains per spike showed a fertility range from 31.87 to 47.43 grains.
-The number of spikes per plant indicated a wide variance from 5.20 to 14.17, while the number of spikelets per spike spanned from 10.23 to 21.51, displaying considerable differences in spikelet formation.
-The number of effective tillers per plant ranged from 4.17 to 13.30, emphasizing the variability in tillering capacity.
+The number of spikes per plant indicated a wide variance from 5.20 to 14.17, while the number of spikelet per spike spanned from 10.23 to 21.51, displaying considerable differences in spikelet formation.
+The number of effective tiller per plant ranged from 4.17 to 13.30, emphasizing the variability in tillering capacity.
 Biological yield per plant showed a dramatic range from 42.17 g to 157.87 g, highlighting the potential biomass production variability.
 The harvest index ranged from 20.36% to 54.97%, indicating efficiency in biomass conversion.
-Spike weight, 1000 grain weight, chlorophyll content, canopy temperature, and grain yield per plant varied from 1.94 g to 3.31 g, 37.53 g to 47.00 g, 38.55 to 53.80, 23.03°C to 27.31°C, and 14.66 g to 56.34 g, respectively, showcasing a broad range of outcomes in grain weight, chlorophyll levels, canopy temperature, and yield under early sowing conditions.
-This analysis highlights the diversity and potential adaptability of crops sown early, emphasizing the significant range observed across crucial agricultural traits.
+Spike weight, 1000 grain weight, chlorophyll content, canopy temperature, and grain yield per plant varied from 1.94 g to 3.31 g, 37.53 g to 47.00 g, 38.55 to 53.80, 23.03°C to 27.31°C, and 14.66 g to 56.34 g, respectively, showcasing a broad range of outcome in grain weight, chlorophyll levels, canopy temperature, and yield under early sowing conditions.
+This analysis highlights the diversity and potential adaptability of crop sown early, emphasizing the significant range observed across crucial agricultural traits.